Timeless value retention in uncertain times

 All time high 2025: 3,500 U.S. dollars

-The price of gold is currently (25.04.2025) around $3,300 (€2,905) per ounce and has had a strong upward trend in recent months.
+The price of gold reached a historic high at 3500$ per ounce on 22.04.2025 and has had a strong upward trend in recent years.
 The main reasons for this increase are rising inflation and continuing uncertainty on world markets, which make gold attractive as an inflation hedge and safe haven.

 Geopolitical tensions, particularly within the BRICS countries, and the growing demand for alternatives to the US dollar have further fuelled demand.